 Some drawbacks of the USDA loan:

-- The property to be purchased must to be located in a USDA approved area.
-In addition, the USDA program has income caps – please read below for more info on 2023 USDA eligibility.
+- The property to be purchased must be located in a USDA-approved area.
+In addition, the USDA program has income caps – please read below for more info on 2024 USDA eligibility.

-- Student loans – Student loan debt is not deferred when qualifying for a USDA loans.
-Because of this, USDA loan applicants with significant student loan debt may have encounter obstacles in regards to debt to income ratio limits.
+- Student loans – Student loan debt is not deferred when qualifying for a USDA loan.
+Because of this, USDA loan applicants with significant student loan debt may encounter obstacles in regard to debt-to-income ratio limits.